 The mindset of sustainable farmed products, eco-friendly packaging and extremely healthy healthy eating paired with a smart juicer gave way to Juicero.
-The juicer is pretty pricey - but falls in line with Vitamix's top of the line appliances - cold presses juice out of "packs" of prepped fruit and veggies.
+The juicer, which cold presses juice out of "packs" of prepped fruit and veggies, is very pricey.
+Especially since you can squeeze the packets with your hands if you really wanted to.
+However, it is in line with the prices of Vitamix's top of the line appliances.

-The iOS and Android apps track every pack letting you know when it's time to restock, exactly what nutrients you're consuming and where each ingredient was grown.
+The best part about the Juicero are the iOS and Android apps, which track every pack letting you know when it's time to restock, exactly what nutrients you're consuming and where each ingredient was grown.
 Right now, the company is only shipping to places in California, but should expanding soon.

 iSommelier Smart Decanter